Planning a USA Deep South road trip? Here’s my guide to the ultimate itinerary!

 So, if you’re planning a southern USA road trip and need some help, here’s my guide to planning an incredible Deep South USA itinerary that will take you from cities to countryside, picking up history, food, music and culture along the way.

-This itinerary focuses on a three-week trip, but if you don’t have that much time, I’ve got suggestions for how to cut it down.
+This itinerary focuses on a three-week trip, but if you don’t have that much time, I’ve got suggestions for how to cut it down to suit your own timeframe.

 Let’s go!